Crabtree's Kittle House

 California had jurisdiction.

-Evie had been born in New York but had lived her entire life in San Francisco — the apartment at Millennium Tower, the house in North Beach, the pediatrician, the nanny.
+Evie had been born in New York but had lived her entire life in San Francisco, the apartment at Millennium Tower, the house in North Beach, the pediatrician, the nanny.
 When Tara took Evie in the back of an Uber on June 9, 2018, Steve’s attorney Stacey Poole obtained emergency Automatic Temporary Restraining Orders from San Francisco Superior Court within hours.
 The California court had issued the first custody orders.
-The California court had the evidence — the police reports, the declarations, the nanny’s sworn account of the drugging.
+The California court had the evidence: the police reports, the declarations, the nanny’s sworn account of the drugging.

 But Tara had filed in New York.
 Not in San Francisco, where the evidence was.
-In Westchester County Family Court — the courthouse in White Plains where her family’s attorney had an office, where her family’s connections ran deep, where the proceedings would be closed to the public and decided by a single judge rather than a jury.
+In Westchester County Family Court, the courthouse in White Plains where her family’s attorney had an office, where her family’s connections ran deep, where the proceedings would be closed to the public and decided by a single judge rather than a jury.

 The two courts communicated.
 Under the Uniform Child Custody Jurisdiction and Enforcement Act, only one state can exercise jurisdiction over a custody dispute at a time.
 California had the emergency orders.
 New York had the child.

-On September 11, 2018, Judge Arlene Gordon-Oliver convened an attorney conference in the Westchester Family Court and asked the question that would determine the next four years of Steve’s life:
+On September 11, 2018, Judge Arlene Gordon-Oliver convened an attorney conference in the Westchester Family Court.

 “Is anyone objecting to this Court having jurisdiction?
 If you do object, then I’ll set it down for an evidentiary hearing, but do you really want to spend time doing that?”